Overview

 ITEM 13 – REVIEW OF ACCOUNTS

-Under current securities law we are required to periodically review client accounts.
-Such accounts are periodically
+As a fiduciary, we are required to periodically review client accounts.
+Such accounts are periodically reviewed by

-reviewed by the Investment Advisor Representative Supervisor and/or designee.
+the Investment Advisor Representative Supervisor and/or designee.
+If we believe that an allocation change is

 Managed accounts are reviewed on a regular basis by appropriate supervisory personnel.
 We review and evaluate